The construction industry can offer people of all different ages and backgrounds exciting careers.

 This video tells you all about the 180+ different construction roles available, and this video breaks down how construction workers have the second highest average earnings of any sector.

-Build UK has also published a guide setting out the most common Routes of Entry into Construction for young people in England leaving school, including apprenticeships, T Levels and degrees.
+Build UK has published a guide setting out the most common Routes of Entry into Construction for young people in England leaving school, including apprenticeships, T Levels and degrees.
 For those in Scotland, please use the Scottish Routes of Entry into Construction guidance.
+Build UK also provides information on Degree Apprenticeships in Construction if you are interested in joining the industry via this route.

 When you are ready to get started in the sector, you can have a look for your first roles including work experience, tasters and apprenticeships, on Talentview Construction.
 CITB can also assist with finding apprenticeships in your preferred areas.
 And don’t forget that many Open Doors site hosts have their own careers pages which can be viewed through their contractor profiles.